 Quick Summary Learn how a lack of comprehensive succession strategy means CEO departures can trigger a cycle of damaging events in organisations.4 mins Read

-Davis called for more HRDs to sit on risk committees, and to consider the potential problems connected to not having a strong succession pipeline.
+Davis called for more CHROs to sit on risk committees and consider the potential problems of not having a strong succession planning strategy.

 "Where does responsibility for succession planning sit?" she asked.
 "It needs to be at the top of the chain.
 Rethink your approach to succession.
 It's not enough to consider what skills you need now; what skills will you need in the future?"

 How to Build a CEO Succession Planning Strategy

 As in many management and senior-level roles, part of leaving means, before you go, preparing the workplace and the team for the new leader to take over; it is no different for a CEO.
 Therefore, it is vital that CEOs contribute to an organisation's succession plan.
 This contribution will allow for a smoother transition which will help save the company money and reduce impacts on productivity.
 Consider the following steps to see what involvement a CEO should have in the process.

 Ensure the CEO Succession Planning Process Begins in Advance